carpentries-incubator/spreadsheet-humanities-lesson/_episodes/01-format-data.md

 > ## Discussion
 > If not already discussed, introduce the dataset that will be used in this
-> lesson, and in the other ecology lessons, the [Portal Project Teaching Dataset](http://www.datacarpentry.org/ecology-workshop/data/).
+> lesson, and in the other ecology lessons, the [Early English Books Online/Text Creation Partnership](http://www.datacarpentry.org/ecology-workshop/data/).
 >
-> The data used in the ecology lessons are observations of a small mammal community in southern Arizona.
-This is part of a project studying the effects of rodents and ants on the plant community that has been running for almost 40 years.
-The rodents are sampled on a series of 24 plots, with different experimental manipulations controlling which rodents are allowed to access which plots.
+> The data used in the Humanities lessons are the metadata catalogue for the EEBO/TCP books that have been formatted into Text Encoding Initiative (TEI) files.
+It is generated from the
 >
-> This is a real dataset that has been used in over 100 publications.
+> This is a real dataset.
 We’ve simplified it just a little bit for the workshop, but you can download the full dataset and work with it using exactly the same tools we’ll learn about today.
 {: .discussion}

 > ## Exercise
 >
-> We're going to take a messy version of the survey data and describe how we would clean it up.
+> We're going to take a messy version of the catalogue data and describe how we would clean it up.
 >
 > 1. Download the data by clicking [here](https://ndownloader.figshare.com/files/2252083) to get it from FigShare.
 > 2. Open up the data in a spreadsheet program.